Man United signs Cavani, Arsenal adds Partey on deadline day - WHIZ News

 The Uruguayan has signed a one-season contract with the option for an additional year, and United’s second game after the international break is against PSG in the Champions League on Oct.
 20.

-“His goalscoring record for club and country is fantastic, and we are delighted to sign a player of his calibre,” ,” United manager Ole Gunnar Solskjaer said.
-“He’ll bring energy, power, leadership and a great mentality to the squad but, most importantly, he’ll bring goals.”
+“He’ll bring energy, power, leadership and a great mentality to the squad,” United manager Ole Gunnar Solskjaer said “But most importantly, he’ll bring goals.”

 Solskjaer has been deploying Marcus Rashford, Anthony Martial and Mason Greenwood up front.
 The last striker United signed was a backup: Odion Ighalo on deadline day in January.

-“The opportunity for our young players to learn from one of Europe’s top goalscorers over the last 10 years is fantastic,” Solskjaer said, “and it will really benefit them going forward.”
+“The opportunity for our young players to learn from one of Europe’s top goalscorers over the last 10 years is fantastic,” Solskjaer said.

 United’s need for reinforcements has been exposed by Solskjaer’s side collecting only three points from its first three league games.

+Five deals were completed by United on deadline day including another Uruguayan, with 18-year-old winger Facundo Pellistri joining from Penarol in his homeland for 10 million euros.

-United also signed left back Alex Telles from Porto for 15 million euros ($18 million) plus potentially another 2 million euros depending on the 27-year-old Brazilian’s success with the club.
+Left back Alex Telles signed from Porto for 15 million euros plus potentially another 2 million euros depending on the 27-year-old Brazilian’s success with the club.

+The 16-year-old center back Willy Kambwala joined from Sochaux in a deal that could rise to four million euros.
+United struck an agreement with Atalanta that could ultimately cost 41 million euros to sign winger Amad Diallo, with the 18-year-old Ivorian set to move to England in January.

 An outgoing from Old Trafford was center back Chris Smalling joining Roma permanently after spending last season on loan at the Serie A club.